 There is no such thing as a kindergarten in the Netherlands: in local schools, children learn from 3-4 to 12 years, and then move on to the next stage, where they study until they enter the university:

 Most (up to 75%) of Dutch schools are private, many have a religious or cultural and economic orientation.
-The intensity of training is quite high, the loads and the amount of information are significant: serious demands are placed on children at all stages of training.
+The intensity of education is quite high, the loads and the amount of information are significant: serious demands are placed on students at all stages of education.

 - Secondary education in Germany

 Also mandatory for all citizens of the country: at least for 4 years from the age of six children.
-After the termination of the program of elementary grades it is possible to enter general education school, schools (more in-depth study of certain subjects), gymnasium (academic education, preparation for entering the university).
+After the termination of the program of elementary grades it is possible to enter secondary school (more in-depth study of certain subjects), gymnasium (academic education, preparation for entering the university).

 - Secondary education in France